cynthiateeters-sandbox/cowsay-Pi-Guy53/README.md

 # The Cows Do Say
-## A very dangerous endevor, and image of angles, bocomes an angle
+## A very dangerous endevor, an image of an angle, bocomes an angle

 ```_____________
 < Don't Blink >